 Obesity is a major health problem in the U.S., and the epidemic affects children as much as adults.
 To decrease the risk of heart disease, diabetes and other chronic cardiovascular illnesses, switch to a healthier diet.
 Eat more fruits and vegetables.
 Eat more whole grain breads.
 Enjoy those complex carbohydrates.
 And don’t forget to exercise.
 You’ll live longer and feel better.

-Contact NYC Gastroenterologist, Dr. Shawn Khodadadian, to learn more about how your diet affects your digestive system.
+Contact our NYC Gastroenterologist to learn more about how your diet affects your digestive system.